andrewbrick/Daggerheart-Fear-Tracker-for-Foundry/README.md

 # Daggerheart-Fear-Tracker-for-Foundry
 A simple overlay that tracks GM fear tokens for the Daggerheart game system.
 Players and GM see a slider bar with tokens.
 GM can move tokens left (inactive) or right (active) when they gain and use fear.
 GM can make the bar invisible for everyone.
+The following things are customizable:
+- use standard (large) or windowed mini tracker (client scope)
+- for the mini tracker:
+-- character used for the pip
+-- colors used for active/inactive tokens
-Selectable max number of fear tokens.
+- set max number of fear tokens (GM only)
+- images used for standard version slider bar and tokens

 Plan to have additional themes (images) at some point, but for now, custom images can be used for the slider bar and tokens via the module's settings.